 For TDD and a BL/CE configured with CEModeA, the maximum number of downlink HARQ processes for a serving cell shall be determined as indicated in Table 7-3.

-For a UE configured with EN-DC/NE-DC and serving cell frame structure type 1, if the UE is configured with subframeAssignment-r15 for the serving cell, the maximum number of downlink HARQ processes for the serving cell shall be determined by DL-reference UL/DL configuration given by subframeAssignment-r15 for the serving cell, as indicated in Table 7-2.
+For a UE configured with EN-DC/NE-DC and serving cell frame structure type 1, if the UE is configured with tdm-PatternConfig/tdm-PatternConfigNE-DC for the serving cell, the maximum number of downlink HARQ processes for the serving cell shall be determined by DL-reference UL/DL configuration given by tdm-PatternConfig/tdm-PatternConfigNE-DC for the serving cell, as indicated in Table 7-2.

-For a UE configured with EN-DC/NE-DC and more than one serving cells with primary cell frame structure type 1, if the UE is configured with subframeAssignment-r15 for the primary cell, the maximum number of downlink HARQ processes for each secondary cell is equal to the maximum number of downlink HARQ processes for the primary cell.
+For a UE configured with EN-DC/NE-DC and more than one serving cells with primary cell frame structure type 1, if the UE is configured with tdm-PatternConfig/tdm-PatternConfigNE-DC for the primary cell, the maximum number of downlink HARQ processes for each secondary cell is equal to the maximum number of downlink HARQ processes for the primary cell.

 <Unchanged parts are omitted>